corybagozzi/airjourney/README.md

 # AirJourney - Discord Bot to Airtable

 This Discord bot listens to a specific channel for messages from the MidJourney Bot.
-When the specified user posts a message, the bot extracts the data from the message and sends it to an Airtable database.
+When the Midjourney Bot returns your image in a message, the bot extracts the data from the message and sends it to an Airtable database.
+This sends both the initial options image and the upscaled image as each message comes in.

 ## Prerequisites